garteejr/garteejr/README.md

 ## 🎯 Career Objective
 Seeking **internship and entry-level roles in Web Development** where I can:
 - Work on real-world full-stack applications
+- Apply modern tools such as Docker in development workflows
 - Strengthen frontend and backend skills
-- Learn professional development workflows
+- Learn professional engineering practices
 - Grow as a reliable web developer within a team

 ---